Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model

-In fact, there is a phase transition happening for the fractional hyperbolic $\Phi^4_3$-model \eqref{SNLW0}.
-When $\al > \frac 98$, the constructed Gibbs measure $\vec \rho$ is equivalent to the base Gaussian measure $\vec \mu = \mu \otimes \mu_0$, so that Bourgain's invariant measure argument \cite{BO94, BO96} immediately gives the desired global well-posedness and the invariance result once we can show a robust local well-posedness statement for the equation \eqref{SNLW0} with Gaussian initial data.
-Nevertheless, when $1 < \al \leq \frac 98$, the Gibbs measure $\vec \rho$ turns out to be mutually singular with respect to the base Gaussian measure $\vec \mu$.
-This singularity poses additional challenges since Bourgain's invariant measure argument in \cite{BO94, BO96} cannot be directly applied.
+In fact, there is a phase transition happening for the fractional $\Phi^4_3$-measure \eqref{rho0}.
+When $\al > \frac 98$, the constructed Gibbs measure $\vec \rho$ is equivalent to the base Gaussian measure $\vec \mu_\al$ formally defined as

+\noi which is given by \eqref{rho0} with only the quadratic terms.
+Nevertheless, when $1 < \al \leq \frac 98$, the Gibbs measure $\vec \rho$ turns out to be mutually singular with respect to the base Gaussian measure $\vec \mu_\al$.
+This singularity poses additional challenges in several places of the analysis, since Bourgain's invariant measure argument in \cite{BO94, BO96} cannot be directly applied.
 See Subsection~\ref{SUBSEC:Gibbs} and Subsection~\ref{SUBSEC:1.3} for more details.

-As a consequence of invariance of the Gibbs measure, we also show weak universality for the fractional hyperbolic $\Phi^4_3$-model \eqref{SNLW0} in the range $\al > \frac 98$.
+Invariance of the Gibbs measure then lays the foundation for the weak universality property.
+In this paper, we also show weak universality for the fractional hyperbolic $\Phi^4_3$-model \eqref{SNLW0} in the range $\al > \frac 98$.
 More precisely, we show that the fractional hyperbolic $\Phi^4_3$-model \eqref{SNLW0} can be identified as a global-in-time universal limit of corresponding microscopic models with a general polynomial interaction.
-Our weak universality result consists of Gibbs measure convergence and also dynamical convergence.
-In particular, we extend the weak universality result in \cite{STzX} from the two-dimensional setting to the three-dimensional setting.
-See Subsection \ref{SUBSEC:wu} for details.
+In particular, we extend the weak universality result in \cite{STzX} from the two-dimensional setting to the three-dimensional setting and also to the stochastic setting.
+See Subsection~\ref{SUBSEC:wu} for details.